Penrith Town Council ‘We support our local community to make a difference’

 First Margaret Irving, a representative of the Alzheimer’s Society Cumbria, delivered the Keynote Speech, explaining what dementia is, and talking passionately about ‘Making Penrith a Dementia Friendly Town.’

-VIDEOS ‘About Penrith’
+VIDEOS ‘Relating to Penrith’

-‘Penrith In Bloom’
+‘Penrith In Bloom’ – Key projects

-Penrith Town Council has again taken on a co-ordinating role for the ‘in bloom’ entries and is proud to provide funds for some new projects.
+Penrith Town Council has again taken on a co-ordinating role for the town’s ‘in bloom’ entries and is proud to provide funds for some new projects.
 We are also honoured to be involved with the community gardeners, the business community and the other community and voluntary organisations, who between them are creating spectacular floral displays and tackling huge global challenges such as climate change, plastic waste, and declining pollinator populations.

 Community spirit is increasing, and the endeavours of the past have led to a dynamic chain reaction in the town, with more and more people and community organisations now participating and learning about horticulture, growing edibles, the natural environment and making Penrith an environmentally friendly and ‘plastic clever’ town.

 The video below highlights some of the key projects in the town.
-Other projects will appear in the Portfolio (link in text below the film).

 Here also is a ink to the Penrith in Bloom Portfolio 2019‘ which allocates judging criteria against each project, some of which don’t appear in the film, and which we didn’t have enough allocated time to showcase on judging day.